June 2026

 Is helmet therapy always required?

-No, only when the CI is more than 100%, the baby is between 5 and 6 months old and shows no signs of rolling to their side or tummy.
+No. Only when the CI is above 100, the baby is around 5 to 6 months old and shows no signs of rolling to their side or tummy.

 How do I know the severity?

-Clinical measurements using Cephalic Index, such as Skully Care and 3D scans, provide objective clarity.
+Clinical measurements using the Cephalic Index, such as the Skully Care app or a 3D scan, provide objective clarity.
+With the app you can do this yourself at home.

 Writen by Elly van der Grift